Bijeljina massacre: War crimes prosecution

 In 1997, the ICTY secretly indicted Arkan for war crimes carried out in Sanski Most in 1995, but not for those in Bijeljina.
 In January 2000, he was killed in a Belgrade hotel lobby by masked gunmen, and did not face trial.
 In 1999, Milošević was indicted for carrying out a genocidal campaign that included Bijeljina and other locations in Bosnia and Herzegovina, among other charges, but he died mid-trial in March 2006.
-In February 2000, Plavšić and Momčilo Krajišnik, the speaker of the National Assembly of Republika Srpska, were indicted for the same genocidal campaign in Bosnia and Herzegovina, among other charges.
+In February 2000, Biljana Plavšić and Momčilo Krajišnik, the speaker of the National Assembly of Republika Srpska, were indicted for the same genocidal campaign in Bosnia and Herzegovina, among other charges.
 On 2 October 2002, Plavšić pleaded guilty to persecuting the non-Serb populations in 37 municipalities in Bosnia and Herzegovina, including Bijeljina.
 This plea was entered under an agreement that involved the prosecution moving to dismiss the remaining charges.
 She was subsequently sentenced to 11 years' imprisonment.
 On 27 September 2006, Krajišnik was found guilty on five counts of crimes against humanity, including the same count as Plavšić regarding the persecution of non-Serb populations in municipalities including Bijeljina, but he was found not guilty of genocide.
 In 2009, he was handed a twenty-year prison sentence.
 After serving two-thirds of her sentence, Plavšić was released in October 2009.
 Krajišnik was released in August 2013, having served two-thirds of his sentence (including time spent in custody).

 In 2010, the Serbian War Crimes Prosecutor's Office investigated Borislav Pelević, a former SDG member and a member of the Serbian National Assembly.
 The investigation was ultimately dropped due to lack of evidence.
 In 2012, former SDG member Srđan Golubović was arrested in Belgrade at the request of the Prosecutor's Office.
 Golubović was charged with an indictment listing the names of 78 victims.
 Clint Williamson, the lead prosecutor, said that other members of the SDG could not be identified because their faces had been covered with masks.
 Radovan Karadžić, the former President of Republika Srpska, was sentenced to a life in prison.
 In 2023, the follow-up International Residual Mechanism for Criminal Tribunals sentenced Serbian State Security officers Jovica Stanišić and Franko Simatović for aiding and abetting the crime of murder, as a violation of the laws or customs of war and a crime against humanity, and the crimes of deportation, forcible transfer, and persecution, as crimes against humanity in Bijeljina, included them in a joint criminal enterprise, and sentenced them each to 15 years in prison.
 The Tribunal concluded:

 [Stanišić and Simatović] shared the intent to further the common criminal plan to forcibly and permanently remove the majority of non-Serbs from large areas of Croatia and Bosnia and Herzegovina.

 As of December 2014 no member of the SDG has been prosecuted for the murders, rapes, or looting committed in Bijeljina, or any of the crimes allegedly committed by the unit elsewhere in Croatia or Bosnia and Herzegovina.